mayrf/pkasolver/README.md

 ### Installing

 1) Download this repo
 2) Install all dependencies in your python environment. (yaml file is located in devtools/conda-envs/test_env.yml) (Note that the dependencies may take a long time to download)
-3) `cd` into the repo
-4) run `conda activate pkasolver` to activate conda environment
+3) run `conda activate pkasolver` to activate conda environment

-5) Install the pkasolver package by using the terminal command `python setup.py install`
+option a) pip install git+https://github.com/mayrf/pkasolver.git option b) `cd` into the repo and install the pkasolver package by using the terminal command `python setup.py install`

 ## Usage